top of page

 I know at first read, that sounds a bit cryptic.
 So if it helps, think of it this way: imagine an employee at a fast-growing company who's technically savvy but never learned solid social or relational skills.
 And so you're frequently intervening to manage difficult interactions with other employees.
 You can either continue to manage (regulate) that employee 'as they are' ....or you can also help develop that employee so they eventually don't need as much management.
 Get it?

-Part of the reason I wrote this post is that I personally find using the term 'regulation' not only to be a robotic description for such a human experience, but I also sense that the growing focus on this shorter-term strategy has resulted in people forgetting that it may not always be a long-term solution.
-Emotional self-regulation is a strategy that's part of ....a longer-term, development process.
+Part of the reason I wrote this post is that I sense that the growing focus on the shorter-term regulation strategy has resulted in people forgetting that it may not always be a long-term solution.
+Emotional self-regulation is a strategy, or a tool, that's part of a longer-term, development process.
 I'm not sure how many people know or understand this.
 Maybe they just don't care.
 Or maybe they don't know why it might be in important to care.
 So..

-...the main reason it matters that we understand the difference between managing our emotions and developing our emotions.... is so that anyone reading this knows that there’s an additional option available if the 'managing-my-state-as-is' type strategy stops working, or stops working consistently.
+...the main reason it matters that we understand the difference between managing our emotions and developing our emotions.... is so that anyone reading this knows that there’s an additional option available if the 'managing-my-current-state' type coping stops working, or stops working consistently.

 In the next post of this 3-part series -"Is it time for a 13th EQ competency? - Is Emotional Self-Regulation really enough?" - we cover the benefits of emotional management and self-regulation, as well as how to tell when it's time to consider up-leveling to emotional development work.